anas-didi95/anasdidi-dev/content/blog/_common-git-commands-usages/index.md

 Initialized empty Git repository in /home/anas/Desktop/#example/.git/
 ```

 Additionally, running this command in existing repository is safe as it will not overwrite things in the repository.
-It will pick up newly-added template which not been copied from template directory into existing repository.
+It will pick up newly added template which not been copied from template directory into existing repository.

 ---

 <a name="git-status"></a>
 ## git status

-This command displays the state of the working directory and the **staging area** which is an intermediate area where commits can be reviewed before finalize the commit.
+This command displays the state of the working directory and the **staging area** which is an intermediate area where commits may be reviewed before complete the commit.

 Therefore, it lets you see the current state of files and files which not being tracked by Git.